Skip to main content

 note

-Note that in this example, a getter method is used for editableConf, which allows for additional processing, such as generating a list of pages.
-For simpler cases, you can set a static class property, similar to defaultConf
+Please note that in this example, a getter method is used for editableConf, which allows for additional processing, such as generating a list of pages.
+For simpler cases, you can define static class properties, similar to defaultConf

 static parserOptions

-parserOptions is an alternative way to set settings; the list of options is displayed as additional items in the scraper's context menu
+parserOptions is an alternative way to set options; the list of options is displayed as additional items in the parser's context menu

 static parserOptions: [